Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Introduction

-To estimate $\bmtheta$, the quasi-maximum likelihood estimation (QMLE) approach is commonly considered in the literature of spatial econometrics (see, e.g., \citealp{lee2004asymptotic} and \citealp{lesage2009introduction}).
-With the rapid advancements in technology for data collection, it becomes more and more often to apply the SAR model for a large $n$-dimensional response vector $\bmy$ and weights matrix $\bmW$ in real applications.
-For example, \citet{huang2020two} and \citet{zhu2020multivariate} consider $n$ being over thousands.
-Hence, computing the QMLE for such a large dataset has become computationally more challenging; this is because the computation of the QMLE involves a calculation of the $n$-dimensional matrix $(\bmI_n-\lambda \bmW)$'s determinant, whose computational complexity is of $O(n^3)$ as discussed in Section \ref{sec:estimation}.
-To alleviate the computational complexity, alternative estimation approaches have been investigated in the literature, e.g., the two-stage least squares estimation (see, e.g., \citealp{kelejian1998generalized}) and the least squares estimation (see, e.g., \citealp{huang2020two} and \citealp{zhu2020multivariate}).
-Another part of the literature proposes a matrix exponential SAR model (see, e.g., \citealp{lesage2007matrix}) in contrast to model (\ref{eq:SAR}), in order to avoid computing the determinant in parameter estimation.
+To estimate $\bmtheta$, the quasi-maximum likelihood estimation (QMLE) is widely used in spatial econometrics \citep{lee2004asymptotic, lesage2009introduction}.
+With growing data sizes, SAR models are increasingly applied to large $n$-dimensional response vector $\bmy$ and weights matrix $\bmW$ \citep{huang2019least, huang2020two, zhu2020multivariate}, where $n$ can exceed thousands.
+However, computing the QMLE becomes challenging due to the $O(n^3)$ complexity of calculating the determinant $\det(\bmI_n-\lambda \bmW)$ in the quasi-log-likelihood; see the discussion in Section \ref{sec:estimation}. {\black To mitigate this, empirical researchers often consider alternative methods such as the two-stage least squares (2SLS, \citealp{kelejian1998generalized}) estimation.} Another approach introduces the matrix exponential SAR model \citep{lesage2007matrix} in contrast to model (\ref{eq:SAR}), to bypass determinant computation.